mrazomej/phd/src/chapter_02/section_03_introduction.md

 behavior of even a simple genetic circuit across a range of regulatory parameters.

-The ability to predict circuit behavior robustly--- that is, across both broad ranges of parameters and regulatory architectures ---is important for multiple reasons.
+The ability to predict circuit behavior robustly--that is, across both broad ranges of parameters and regulatory architectures--is important for multiple reasons.
 First, in the context of a specific gene, accurate prediction demonstrates that all components relevant to the gene's behavior have been identified and characterized to sufficient quantitative precision.
 Second, in